Shehu Shagari: Foreign affairs

-Shagari's presidency maintained Nigeria's foreign policy since 1960, which was centered on Africa.
-Shagari himself was not new to foreign relations as he has led several Nigerian delegations to foreign missions since Independence.
+Shagari's presidency maintained Nigeria's foreign policy since 1960, which was centred on Africa.
+Shagari himself was not new to foreign relations as he has led several Nigerian delegations to foreign missions since independence.
 His presidency advocated and acted rigorously against apartheid in South African and white minority rule in Zambia and Zimbabwe.
-The liberation struggle was a task to be carried out by the Shagari Presidency.
-He has severally made his position known everywhere he was including during his State Visits to the United Kingdom and The United States where President Jimmy Carter had congratulated him on the independence of Zimbabwe.
+The liberation struggle was a task to be carried out by the Shagari presidency.
+He has severally made his position known everywhere he was including during his state visits to the United Kingdom and the United States where President Jimmy Carter had congratulated him on the independence of Zimbabwe.
 Correspondence between President Shagari and Prime Minister Margaret Thatcher shows that he has put so much pressure on Britain concerning the independence of Zimbabwe to the extent of risking the relationship between both countries.

 In 1980, during Zimbabwe's independence celebration, President Shagari pledged $15 million at the celebration to train Zimbabweans in Zimbabwe and expatriates in Nigeria.
 Mugabe's government used part of the money to buy newspaper companies owned by South Africans, increasing the government's control over the media.
 The rest went to training students in Nigerian universities, government workers in the Administrative Staff College of Nigeria in Badagry, and soldiers in the Nigerian Defence Academy in Kaduna.
 Later that year Mugabe commissioned a report by the BBC on press freedom in Zimbabwe.
 The BBC issued its report on 26 June, recommending the privatization of the Zimbabwe Broadcasting Corporation and its independence from political interests.

 Shagari also made attempts to create ties between Nigeria and African Americans during his visits to the United States.
 At Harlem where he first visited and hosted a dinner for black leaders, he called for the need for economic ties with African Americans.

-However, after the 1980 U.S General Election which brought in President Ronald Reagan, Nigeria/US relationship got to a low especially during the 1980 Summer Olympics boycott which Nigeria refused to be part of.
+However, after the 1980 U.S. General Election which brought in President Ronald Reagan, Nigeria/US relationship got to a low especially during the 1980 Summer Olympics boycott which Nigeria refused to be part of.
 President Shagari insisted on maintaining Nigeria's non-alignment policy and took part in the Russian Olympics despite lobby by the Carter Administration which sent the famous boxer Mohammed Ali to Nigeria.
 Shagari refused to see Mohammed Ali during his lobby tour.

-In Africa, Nigeria has had border disputes with Chad and Cameroun which almost led to a war situation but which Shagari cautiously avoided.
+Nigeria had border disputes with Chad and Cameroun which nearly led to war situation but which Shagari cautiously avoided.
 Shagari's government was a great supporter of ECOWAS and allotted a plot for the building of its headquarters in Abuja.
-But despite Shagari's government scores in making peace with its neighbors, it exiled undocumented immigrants who were mostly Ghanaians in 1983.
+But despite Shagari's government making peace with its neighbors, it exiled undocumented immigrants who were mostly Ghanaians in 1983.
 Even though popular with Nigerians, the action was widely criticized by commentators.
 It is known as Ghana Must Go, the Deportation of West African migrants from Nigeria.